bjgba/FINANCIAL-LOAN-ANALYSIS/README.md

 2.13.82% contribute to the percentage of the bad loan issued while 86.18% to the good loan.

-3. Loan term of 60months has the higest number of applicant.
+3.Loan term of 60months has the higest number of applicant.

-4. Loan consolidation purpose had the highest number loan applicant
+4.Loan consolidation purpose had the highest number loan applicant

-5. California has the highest number of loan applicant,taking 17.82% of the loan application
+5.California has the highest number of loan applicant,taking 17.82% of the loan application